eclipse-sumo/sumo/docs/web/docs/Tools/Visualization.md

 The above example draws the paths of all vehicles through the network based on fcd-output.
 (It is a special case that can also be accomplished with  #plot_trajectoriespy)

+When option **-s** is set, a interactive plot is opened that allows identifying data points vehicles by clicking on the plot (dataID is printed on the console)

+Option **--filter-ids ID1,ID2,...** allows restricting the plot to the given data element ids

-Further examples are shown below
+Further examples are shown below...

 ### Inductionloop Speed over Time